 Summit is the grand Atlassian event of the year.
 With the palpable enthusiasm of the employees, the knowledge of the presenters, and the immense networking opportunities, this is the place to experience all that is Atlassian.
 Add the next annual event to your calendar now.
 Visit summit.atlassian.com for details.

 Taking an exam or extending your Atlassian Certification is a great way to show your existing skills and learn more through the study process.
 I learned things I simply didn’t know and explored parts of the application I hadn’t touched in a while.
 The certification experience made me a better Jira Administrator.
 I learned so much valuable information earning the “Email in Jira” Skills Badge.

 9. Read the documentation

-Official product documentation is available at: jirastrategy.com/link/official-docs.
-The documentation includes information for end users and a guide specifically for administrators.
+Read the official product documentation.
+It includes information for end users and a guide specifically for administrators.
 The documentation is categorized up by application type (e.g. Server or Cloud) and also by version.
 Make sure you’re reading the correct version!

-Watch “The Users’ Community: Your Hidden Treasure and Best Ally” from Fabian Lopez.
-Originally given at Summit, this presentation includes all the ways to get involved in the Atlassian community and even specific users to follow!
-Lots of fellow users continually post helpful tips, answers, and discussions.
+Read the 4 part series: “The Users’ Community: Your Hidden Treasure and Best Ally” from Fabian Lopez.
+This article includes all the ways to get involved in the Atlassian community and even specific contributors to follow!

-What are other ways to learn more about Jira?
+What are other ways to learn about Jira?
 Add your ideas to the “Comments” section below.